fredmorcos/transactions-engine/README.md

 issue](https://github.com/BurntSushi/rust-csv/issues/211).

-This, unfortunately, requires us to do some manual type-checking: one example is to make sure deposits and withdrawals come with an specified amount, and other types of transactions don't.
+This, unfortunately, requires us to do some manual type-checking: one example is to make sure deposits and withdrawals come with a specified amount, and other types of transactions don't.
 With tagged enums, such a check would be done by serde.

 The following would have been possible with internally tagged enums: